Leondadapro/MSO5000-LCR-meter/README.md

 # MSO5000-LCR-meter
-an automatic LCR meter for the MSO5000.
+An automatic LCR meter for the MSO5000.

 # Roadmap
 The Roadmap might be updated while working on this.